Football in Malta: History

 The 1980s saw the monopolization of Sliema Wanderers and Floriana finally come to an end with four clubs taking most of the honours in this decade.
 The inauguration of the new national stadium, Ta' Qali could have been a reason for this, with a large re-structuring of the Maltese league program to coincide with Maltese football's new impressive home.
 Hibernians F.C. went on to win the Maltese league championship in 1981 and 1982, Rabat Ajax (formed 1930) won in 1985, and 1986, however the real surprise came from one of Malta's oldest clubs, Ħamrun Spartans who won the league three times in 1983, 1987 and 1988, and won a five league trophies.
 Floriana did win the league trophy in 1981, but were relegated to Malta's second league in the 1985 season.

 The last decades of the century saw the league format expand to its fourth tier, now with fifty clubs registered in the league.
 A diverse range of clubs now sharing the trophies in the Maltese league's top tier to contribute to an entertaining and high quality semi-professional football league.
 Valletta enjoyed a golden age in the 1990s winning five championships and four league cups.
 A re-juvenated Floriana won the championship in 1993, as well as two league cups, and Sliema Wanderers, Ħamrun Spartans and Hibernians also picked up notable honours.
-1995 also saw the start of the Maltese Women's League, intiially at only 5-a-side, though rapidly expanding to full 11-a-side in the start of the millenium.
+1995 also saw the start of the Maltese Women's League, initially at only 5-a-side, though rapidly expanding to full 11-a-side in the start of the millennium.
 A second division was also briefly active, though the small number of teams involved meant that it was not maintained.
 It would return for several seasons across 2008-17, however.
-Hibernians F.C. were the main force in the early days of the league, winnign 8 titles in a row from 1998 onwards.
+Hibernians F.C. were the main force in the early days of the league, winning 8 titles in a row from 1998 onwards.

 At present there are a number of clubs with the resources and capability of winning the men's championship trophy, which is now called the Maltese Premier League trophy.
 Birkirkara FC are the notable new force in the Maltese league, after winning their first championship in the year 2000, and the team from Malta's largest town has regularly picked up honours since propelling itself into the history books.
 Other teams to have made relative impact were Żurrieq in the 1980s and Valletta in the late 1990s.
-Birkirkara FC have also made a name for themselves in the women's league, winning a number of titles and wresting dominance from Hibernians F.C..
-However, by the 2019/20 season, Hibernians F.C. were spent and quickly fell out of the title races, leaving Birkirkara FC unbeatn champions across the next 4 seasons!
+Birkirkara FC have also made a name for themselves in the women's league, winning a number of titles and wresting dominance from Hibernians F.C.
+However, by the 2019/20 season, Hibernians F.C. were spent and quickly fell out of the title races, leaving Birkirkara FC unbeaten champions across the next 4 seasons!